Insulin glargine

-Insulin glargine, sold under the brand name Lantus among others, is a long-acting modified form of medical insulin, used in the management of type I and type II diabetes.
-It is typically the recommended long acting insulin in the United Kingdom.
+Insulin glargine sold, among others, under the brand name Lantus (manufactured and marketed by Sanofi) is a long-acting modified form of medical insulin, used in the management of type 1 and type 2 diabetes.
 It is injected just under the skin.
 Effects generally begin an hour after use.

 Common side effects include low blood sugar, problems at the site of injection, itchiness, and weight gain.
 Other serious side effects include low blood potassium.
 NPH insulin rather than insulin glargine is generally preferred in pregnancy.
-After injection microcrystals slowly release insulin for about 24 hours.
+After injection, microcrystals slowly release insulin for about 24 hours.
 This insulin causes body tissues to absorb glucose from the blood and decreases glucose production by the liver.